 - 5. We can see we have two homodimeric chains.
 In the Molecule Explorer on the left of the visualiser, click on the arrow next to 5EW8, then next to Chains and next to Ligands to expand and access all the components.
 If you don't have the Molecule Explorer displayed, see the instructions at the end of this document.
 You can try ticking / unticking each component to see that they will appear / disappear in the visualizer. - 6.
-For our calculations we will use chain A. For sake of speed of the calculations we will delete chain B and its ligands.
+For our calculations we will use chain A. To speed up the calculations, we will delete chain B and its ligands.
 To do so, right click on B and select Delete.
-Repeat this operation for all the entries under Ligands marked with "B".
+Repeat this operation for all the entries under Ligands marked with "F" and "G".
 For this example, there are no structural waters that need to be included, so we can delete them too.
-You do not need to expand the entry for Waters and delete the molecules on-by-one, but you can right-click directly on Waters.
+You do not need to expand the entry for Waters and delete the molecules one-by-one, but you can right-click directly on Waters and select Delete.